alchemy-bootcamp-one-fall-2018/classwork/week-03-games-charts-projects/class12_components/README.md

 During the render method, reference any elements your component will need by using `dom.querySelector(<selector>)`

-* Use variables if only need during render (event listeners)
+* Use variables if only need during render (event listeners or appending child DOM content)
 * Store on `this` if you will need to access that element later

 ### Add additional methods